Snakemake-Profiles/generic/README.md

 If a job fails, you will find the "external jobid" in the error message.
 You can investigate the job via this ID.
+By default the cluster logs are saved in the folder `cluster_logs`